The Rick Stein affect has been great for North Cornwall the standard of restaurants is absolutely

 and the Port Gaverne Inn to name just a few.

-star.
+pushing the boundaries withlocal produce.
+No 6 in Padstow also has a star and a great reputation.
 And on the south coast the award winning Barclay House at Looe and The Old Quay House at Fowey are right on their tail.

 As well as eating out there are some great days out to be had involving

 local food production: the Camel Valley Vineyard is fascinating, as is the Lynher Dairy where the unique Cornish Yarg cheese is made.